 - How and where funds are given away.

-And, because the foundation can be set up with the intent to exist in perpetuity, your charitable giving can continue as long as your foundation exists.
+And, because it can be set up with the intent to exist in perpetuity, your charitable giving can continue as long as your foundation exists.
 In this way, it can become a living family heirloom that’s passed from one generation to the next.

 Private Foundations vs. Public Charities